 It is not any secret that high school geometry with its formal (two-column) proofs is considered hard and very detached from practical life.
 Many teachers in public school have tried different teaching methods and programs to make students understand this formal geometry, sometimes with success and sometimes not.
-Of course it is even more difficult for a homeschooling parent This article explores the reasons why a typical geometry course in high school is so difficult for many students, and what could a teacher possibly do to help the situation.
+Of course it is even more difficult for a homeschooling parent.
+This article explores the reasons why a typical geometry course in high school is so difficult for many students, and what a teacher could do to help the situation.

 Lack of proof and proving in earlier school years

 Since high school geometry is typically the first time that a student encounters formal proofs, this can obviously present some difficulties.
-It can also lead students to think that two-column proof is the only kind of proof there is—yet that form of proof is almost never used by practicing mathematicians.
+It can also lead students to think that two-column proof is the only kind of proof there is – yet that form of proof is almost never used by practicing mathematicians.

 Lack of understanding of geometry concepts

 Two Dutch researchers, Dina van Hiele-Geldof and Pierre van Hiele, suggest that students' geometrical understanding progresses through various levels, which cannot be skipped.
 These levels are now known as van Hiele levels.
-Other research supports their theory, and has found that most students enter high school geometry with a low Van Hiele level of understanding.
+Other research supports their theory and has found that most students enter high school geometry with a low Van Hiele level of understanding.
 Thus they cannot possibly understand the teaching, since writing formal proofs requires at least a van Hiele level 4.

 Student's cognitive development

-This point ties in with the previous one, but has more to do with the general cognitive development instead of just geometrical reasoning.
+This point ties in with the previous one, but has more to do with the general cognitive development of the student instead of just geometrical reasoning.
 According to the psychologist Jean Piaget's theory about cognitive development, a person needs to achieve a certain level (called formal operational stage) to be able to reason formally and understand and construct proofs.
 If a high school student has not achieved that, then it will be very hard to understand the geometry course.
 Sadly, there is some research suggesting that even most college students have not achieved that level (Ausubel, Novak, and Hanesian 1968).